 Urban sprawl has increased the size of the Wildland Urban Interface (WUI), placing more human life and property at risk of wildfire devastation.

 2015 was one of the longest fire seasons in Idaho.
-Tax payers spent around $60 million dollars combating fires that burned 750,000 acres resulting in the destruction of more than 100 structures
+Tax payers spent around $60 million dollars combating fires that burned 750,000 acres resulting in the destruction of more than 100 structures.

 Current Management Practices & Policies:

-Over the past few decades, the western US has witnessed a steady expansion of juniper and cheatgrass in semiarid savanna ecosystems.
+Over the past few decades, the western US witnessed a steady expansion of juniper and cheatgrass in semiarid savanna ecosystems.
 Recent efforts by the BLM to manage juniper have included thinning (removing a proportion or subset of trees within a dense stand) and limbing (removing the lower limbs on all trees within a stand to reduce the potential for a fire to enter the crown).
 This management is only partially effective as the ideal management process requires action when juniper plants are first entering an area.
 Currently, the BLM identifies areas of juniper using Google Earth, vegetation cover maps, and through the use of transects in field work that helps to build the BLM species database.

 Decision Support Tools & Benefits: